 During a collaborative project to educate intensive care providers in Ethiopia, it emerged that lack of guidelines was making it particularly difficult to make decisions regarding restricting life-sustaining treatment.
 A few hospitals in larger Ethiopian cities have, in a very short period of time, acquired equipment that can help keep seriously ill or injured patients alive due to use of respirators, chemotherapy or advanced surgery.

 At present no legislation or clinical ethics committees exist to assist clinicians in making such decisions.
 Many physicians are afraid of being accused of performing euthanasia.
 The newly established clinical ethics committee at Black Lion Hospital has, along with two of the authors (Ole Fritjof Norheim and Ingrid Miljeteig), prepared a draft guideline for restriction of life-sustaining treatment that take account of the economic, cultural, religious and legal context in which the guidelines will be used.
 The proposal is now out for local hearing in the hospital (see Box 1).

 In aiming to do good, technical equipment and new opportunities are often presented as positive contributions to improve health in resource-constrained settings.
 Our experience, as external collaborators (in academia and healthcare institutions), suggests that stimulating and contributing to ethical debate is an important responsibility.
 When resources are limited, there will always be dilemmas regarding who should have priority, and when it may be unethical to provide health services.
 This type of capacity building must be recognised as being of equal value to donation of equipment or training in the use of these.

-12)?
+How can we facilitate this type of competence without contributing to what has been described as moral imperialism or colonialism (12)?
 In academic discussions criticism is often directed at ethics projects originating from the USA and Europe.
 Too often, these do not relate to the local values and the sociocultural context in which the teaching of healthcare workers takes place.